 How to Eat Pumpkin: Recipes

-By following the Pritikin Diet and Eating Plan's recommendation to eat at least five servings of vegetables per day, you'll naturally consume fewer calories and even shed excess weight.
+By following the Pritikin Eating Plan’s recommendation to eat at least five servings of vegetables each day, you’ll naturally consume fewer calories and even shed excess weight.
 Pumpkin is one of those vegetables that can help you do this!
-It's flavorful and versatile, whether enjoyed as vegetable wedges for a side dish or as a banana ginger pumpkin parfait.
-Pumpkin even makes for a mouth-watering, naturally sweet dessert, according to Chef Anthony.
+It’s flavorful and versatile, whether enjoyed as Granola / Cereal Crisp for a side dish or as a Butterscotch Pudding for dessert.
+Yes, pumpkin makes for a mouth-watering, naturally sweet dessert, says Chef Vincenzo.